AlvaroRaul7/kubernetes-fastapi-traefik/README.md

  - Go to: http://127.0.0.1:8001/api/v1/namespaces/kubernetes-dashboard/services/http:kubernetes-dashboard:/proxy/#/deployment?namespace=default
  In this URL, you can check that there aren’t any deployments yet in the default namespace.

-## 2.- Steps to start the Traefik Pods
+## 2.- Steps to deploy Traefik using Ansible

 The Traefik Service is managed by using Ansible, so you can open the file `ansible/templates/traefik_values_default.yml.j2` where you can check that the type of deployment is a **DaemonSet**